spencerwooo/cwim/README.md

 **c • wim** /c-wɪm/

 `cwim` is a command line tool for counting words inside a markdown file / markdown files.
-Written in pure Rust, `cwim` is fast, small and is compatible with almost any Unicode text segmentation.
+Written in pure Rust, `cwim` is fast, minimal and is compatible with almost any Unicode text segmentation.

 ## Usage